etosch/CS295B-F21/src/course_project.md

 Only graduate students are required to complete a course project.
 In the [Content](#content) section I will provide two suggested topics.
 You may also propose your own.
 Expect this document to be updated periodically throughout the course.

 ## Logistics
+_Updated 9/27/21._ I have reduced the number of project presentation days from the original number in the schedule.

 ### Workshops